111 West 57th Street: Safety incidents

 On January 21, 2019, a suspended scaffold attached to the building broke free from the exterior, collided with windows, and showered pieces of broken glass over nearby sidewalks due to high winds.
 The New York City Buildings Department initiated a partial stop work order, and issued the site a violation for failure to safeguard construction equipment.
 Pieces of concrete also allegedly fell off the building while the concrete was being poured, hitting the nearby Hampshire House, and a terracotta block fell from the tower in January 2020, denting the roof of a passing taxi.
-Another high wind on October 29, 2020, knocked the tower's construction crane loose, causing it to smash into the facade and scatter debris everywhere.
+Another high wind on October 29, 2020, knocked the tower's construction crane loose, causing it to smash into the facade and scatter debris on the street below.
 Investigators subsequently traced the cause of the crane's partial collapse to an unsecured cable.
 Two weeks later, on November 15, a glass curtain wall fell 56 floors into a nearby street.
 On December 24, 2020, another pane of glass fell from the 58th Street side of the building, although nobody was hurt.

 In February 2022, a slab of ice was suspected to have fallen from 111 West 57th Street, damaging a car on the ground and injuring its driver.
 The Department of Buildings fined the building's owners after that incident.